-- compiling relevant public data from oil and gas wells (e.g. well installation, testing and operations);
+- compiled relevant public data from oil and gas wells (e.g. well location, completion metrics, pressure data and geology data);

-- using machine learning to assess data sets;
+- tested various machine learning techniques to assess the data sets;

-- conducting numerical simulation to confirm relationships and feed into the machine learning algorithms;
+- conducted numerical simulations to confirm relationships and feed into the machine learning algorithms;

-- improving understanding of the factors controlling induced seismicity in the Montney Play;
+- identified and improved understanding of the major factors controlling induced seismicity in the Montney Play; and

 Benefits of this project include: